redis/redis-doc/commands/info.md

 *   `errorstat_XXX`: `count=XXX`

-Here is the meaning of all fields in the **sentinel** section:
+The **sentinel** section is only available in Redis Sentinel instances.
+It consists of the following fields:

-*   `sentinel_masters`: Number of master monitored by this sentinel.
+*   `sentinel_masters`: Number of Redis masters monitored by this Sentinel instance
-*   `sentinel_tilt`: A value of 1 means this sentinel is in TILT mode.
+*   `sentinel_tilt`: A value of 1 means this sentinel is in TILT mode
-*   `sentinel_tilt_since_seconds`: Indicates how many seconds this sentinel already is in the TILT mode.
-If it is not in TILT mode, the value will be -1.
+*   `sentinel_tilt_since_seconds`: Duration in seconds of current TILT, or -1 if not TILTed.
 Added in Redis 7.0.
-*   `sentinel_running_scripts`: The number of scripts this sentinel is currently executing.
+*   `sentinel_running_scripts`: The number of scripts this Sentinel is currently executing
-*   `sentinel_scripts_queue_length`: The length of the queue of user scripts to execute.
+*   `sentinel_scripts_queue_length`: The length of the queue of user scripts that are pending execution
-*   `sentinel_simulate_failure_flags`: Flags for the SENTINEL `SIMULATE-FAILURE` command, for testing purposes.
+*   `sentinel_simulate_failure_flags`: Flags for the `SENTINEL SIMULATE-FAILURE` command

 The **cluster** section currently only contains a unique field: